What is work?

-We want to be clear on what we mean – and more important what the Bible means – when we talk about work.
+Because there are so many ways to define work, we want to be clear on what we mean – and more importantly, what the Bible means – when we talk about work.

 For our purposes, we are defining work as almost anything you do that is not leisure.
 This is a purposefully broad definition to encompass not only the work that many of us do to generate an income, but to also include other activities that give us the opportunity to engage in every work that God has prepared for us.
 This means that work can at least include: